-This October, The District will begin a project to remove all remaining lead service lines identified in our system.
-The areas identified were in Rossford and the Homecraft area of Northwood.
-Homeowners who are impacted by the project have been sent a letter of notification.
+In December, The District will start a project to remove all remaining lead service lines identified in our system.
+We will replace 322 lines in Rossford and in eastern Northwood.
+Homeowners who will be impacted by the project have been sent letters of notification in July and August.

 District Lead/Copper Replacement Project

-This summer, The District will start an $883,000 project to replace all known lead service connections.
+In December, The District will start an $883,000 project to replace all 322 known lead service connections in The District.
 Speer Bros., Inc. of Sandusky, Ohio, will serve as the prime contractor for this project.

 Lead and Copper Locations & Map